isomerpages/tp-virtualcampus/_events/Highlights/TP National Day Concert 2025.md

 time in this special SG60 and TP35 year!</p>
 <p>Experience a captivating blend of <strong>storytelling</strong>, challenge
-yourself with <strong>fun and interactive games</strong> inspired by our nation’s defining moments across different eras, and cheer on the <strong>vibrant performances</strong> presented by our talented TP family.
+yourself with <strong>fun and interactive games</strong> inspired by our nation’s defining moments, and cheer on the <strong>vibrant performances</strong> presented by our talented TP family.
 Cap off the festivities with a <strong>free post-concert lunch reception</strong>, where you will get to savour a spread of popular local hawker delicacies that will satisfy every craving!</p>